ARTICLE

 Card The Hermit IX - The Medieval Tarot by Luigi Scapini

-The Hermit VIIII wears the hat used by the monks of the monasteries at Mount Athos in Greece2.
-By the time of Visconti-Sforza's and Mantegna's Tarots, the monasteries were under the jurisdiction of the Otoman Empire.
-They form a group of 20 temples and keep important relics to the monks: the belt of Virgin Maria, some tools used for crucifying Jesus, the right hand of St John Baptiste, and two big pieces of the cross of Christ.
+It wears the hat used by the monks of the monasteries at Mount Athos in Greece.
+By the time of Visconti-Sforza's and Mantegna's Tarots, the monasteries grouped 20 temples under the jurisdiction of the Otoman Empire.

 Card Death XIII - The Medieval Tarot by Luigi Scapini